 Tropes shared by all Ms. Marvels:

 - Legacy Character: Carol became a legacy character when she changed her code-name to Captain Marvel.
-The others are legacies of her.
+The others are legacies of her, though Carol only specifically passed the torch to Kamala.
+Carol and Sharon never met, and Karla used the costume and name for evil purposes.